OpenRailAssociation/osrd-website/content/developers/internals/data-model/usage-example.en.md

 ### Curves and slopes

-Curves and slopes are necessary in order to represent the real world conditions in our simulation.
+`Curves` and `Slopes` are necessary in order to represent the real world conditions in our simulation.
 These objects are defined as a range between a `begin` and `end` offsets of one track section.
 If you want to have a curve / slope value that spans over more than one track section, you need to have one objects for each track section it covers.

 The slope / curve value that one wants to set is constant on the whole range.
 For varying curves / slopes, one needs to create several objects.